Investigating the efficiency of marginalising over discrete parameters in Bayesian computations: Methods

 For this model, we were interested in how the mixture proportions and distance between components modified the impact of marginalisation.
 We simulated four datasets, each of size 200.
 We set the values of $\mu_1$ and $\mu_2$ as in the second column of \autoref{tab:two-component_model}.

-We paired the two options for the distances between components with two options for the mixture proportions, one with equal proportions and one where they were imbalanced, giving us a $2 \times 2$ balanced design, as shown in the third and fourth columns of \autoref{tab:two-component_model}.
+We paired the two options for the distances between components with three options for the mixture proportions: one with equal proportions, one with moderately imbalanced proportions and one with very imbalanced proportions.
+See the third and fourth columns of \autoref{tab:two-component_model}.
+The mixture proportion for Dataset $2$ was set to be highly imbalanced.
+This allows us to investigate how discrete sampling for small probabilities impacts marginalisation.
 Plots of the density function for each dataset can be found in the first rows of \autoref{fig:two-component-result} and \autoref{fig:two-component-log-result}.